 CLICK HERE to watch the YouTube video.

-The key on this is the person has to be able to think about what is going on, react to a change of the stimulation, and be able to position themselves so they are able to lock down really hard without falling into one direction or another.
+The key to this is that you need to concentrate on what is going on, react to a change of the stimulation, and be able to position yourself so that you are able to lock down really hard without falling into one direction or another.

-It is just like a magic trick, I will remove my hand and nothing happens.
-You can’t anticipate because where my hands are right here if I feel his weight more in my one arm than the other, guess what arm I am going to drop.
+In this example, I will remove my hand and nothing happens.
+You can’t anticipate the drop because of where my hands are positioned.
+If I feel his weight more in one arm more than the other, guess what arm I am going to drop?
 Again, breathe, pack your shoulders, hips up, and get tight.

 We can do a variation of that from the front or from the back.
 We can use a bench or a push up.
-Go to a push up position with my hands holding your feet kind of a wheelbarrow stance.
+Go to a push up position with your partner’s hands holding your feet, like a wheelbarrow stance.

 Push Up Drop

 We can do that a couple of different ways.
-We can do an upper body or a lower body, whatever we want to do.
-But a drop is a real cool exercise because it doesn’t take a lot from a person to do and I can feel around what is going on.
+We can do an upper body or a lower body drop.
+A drop is a very cool exercise because it doesn’t take a lot from a person to do.
 When I feel something is quite not level, done.
-It’s like a trust exercise going wrong, so you are leaning back on me.
+It’s like a trust exercise gone wrong, so you are leaning back on me.
 But at the same time he’s got to react to that change and be able to pull it right back right in.

 How many contact supports do you think will benefit from something along that line? — Every single one of them.
 Why?
 Because you don’t know when you are getting hit half of the time you go to react to it.